 ML modules are a powerful language mechanism for decomposing programs into reusable components.
 Unfortunately, they also have a reputation for being "complex" and requiring fancy type theory that is mostly opaque to non-experts.
 While this reputation is certainly understandable, given the many non-standard methodologies that have been developed in the process of studying modules, we aim here to demonstrate that it is undeserved.
-To do so, we give a very simple elaboration semantics for a full-featured, higher-order ML-like module language.
-Our elaboration defines the meaning of module expressions by a straightforward, compositional translation into vanilla System $F{\omega}$ (the higher-order polymorphic $\lambda$ -calculus), under plain $F{\omega}$ typing environments.
-We thereby show that ML modules are merely a particular mode of use of System $F{\omega}$ .
+To do so, we present a novel formalization of ML modules, which defines their semantics directly by a compositional "elaboration" translation into plain System F{ω} (the higher-order polymorphic λ -calculus).
+To demonstrate the scalability of our "F-ing" semantics, we use it to define a representative, higher-order ML-style module language, encompassing all the major features of existing ML module dialects (except for recursive modules).
+We thereby show that ML modules are merely a particular mode of use of System F{ω} .

-We start out with a module language that supports the usual second-class modules with Standard ML-style generative functors, and includes local module definitions.
-To demonstrate the versatility of our approach, we further extend the language with the ability to package modules as first-class values-a very simple extension, as it turns out-and a novel treatment of OCaml-style applicative functors.
-Unlike previous work combining both generative and applicative functors, we do not require two distinct forms of functor or sealing expressions.
-Instead, whether a functor is applicative or not depends only on the computational purity of its body-in fact, we argue that applicative/generative is rather incidental terminology for what is best understood as pure vs. impure functors.
-This approach results in a semantics that we feel is simpler and more natural, and moreover prohibits breaches of data abstraction that are possible under earlier semantics for applicative functors.
+To streamline the exposition, we present the semantics of our module language in stages.
+We begin by defining a subset of the language supporting a Standard ML-like language with secondclass modules and generative functors.
+We then extend this sublanguage with the ability to package modules as first-class values (a very simple extension, as it turns out) and OCaml-style applicative functors (somewhat harder).
+Unlike previous work combining both generative and applicative functors, we do not require two distinct forms of functor or signature sealing.
+Instead, whether a functor is applicative or not depends only on the computational purity of its body.
+In fact, we argue that applicative/generative is rather incidental terminology for pure vs. impure functors.
+This approach results in a semantics that we feel is simpler and more natural than previous accounts, and moreover prohibits breaches of abstraction safety that were possible under them.